 Clarification Statement: Examples could include trends in ionization energy, atomic radius, or electronegativity.
 Examples of properties that could be predicted from patterns could include reactivity of metals, types of bonds formed, numbers of bonds formed, and ion formation.
 Assessment Boundary: Assessment is limited to main group elements.
 Assessment does not include quantitative understanding of ionization energy beyond relative trends or exception explanations (e.g. Be to B or N to O).

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Use a model to predict the relationships between systems or between components of a system.
-Each atom has a charged substructure consisting of a nucleus, which is made of protons and neutrons, surrounded by electrons.
-The periodic table orders elements horizontally by the number of protons in the atom's nucleus and places those with similar chemical properties in columns.
-The repeating patterns of this table reflect patterns of outer electron states.
-Patterns: Different patterns may be observed at each of the scales at which a system is studied and can provide evidence for causality in explanations of phenomena.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Use a model to predict the relationships between systems or between components of a system. which is m electrons.The period number of with simila has a charged substructure consisting of a nucleus, ade of protons and neutrons, surrounded by ic table orders elements horizontally by the protons in the atom's nucleus and places those r chemical properties in columns.
+The repeating f this table reflect patterns of outer electron states. obse whic prov s: erent patterns may be erved at each of the scales at ch a system is studied and can vide evidence for causality in lanations of phenomena.